• Menu

 Soft water saves energy by eliminating scale build-up in water heaters, and dramatically extends the life of fixtures and appliances, saving thousands of dollars over the cost of the softener.

-So is soft water better than hard water?
-The answer almost entirely depends on how hard your water is.
+So, is soft water better than hard water?
+The answer depends almost entirely on how hard your water is.

 Hardness 1 – 100 ppm (calcium carbonate)